Cumulo-pro/cumulo-horcrux/docs/metrics-grafana-prometheus.md

 Once imported, the dashboard has two variables in the top bar:

-- **Datasource** — your Prometheus instance
+- **Datasource**: your Prometheus instance
-- **Job** — select which Horcrux cluster to monitor (e.g. `horcrux_cosmoshub`, `horcrux_celestia`)
+- **Job**: select which Horcrux cluster to monitor (e.g. `horcrux_cosmoshub`, `horcrux_celestia`)

 The dashboard is organized in three sections:

-**Metrics that don't always correspond to block time** — signing timestamps and last signed height per chain.
+**Metrics that don't always correspond to block time**: signing timestamps and last signed height per chain.
 These metrics may fluctuate beyond block time without indicating a problem.

-**Watching For Cosigner Trouble** — precommit rounds and missed ephemeral shares.
+**Watching For Cosigner Trouble**: precommit rounds and missed ephemeral shares.
 These are the key indicators of cosigner connectivity issues.

-**Checking Signing Performance** — threshold lag and cosigner lag metrics.
+**Checking Signing Performance**: threshold lag and cosigner lag metrics.
 Expand this section when something looks wrong in the sections above.

 <!-- imagen: captura del dashboard Cumulo con datos reales -->